-The Ultimate Ecuador Backpacking Bucketlist: 23 amazing experiences for every type of backpacker
+The Ultimate Ecuador Backpacking Bucketlist: 23 amazing experiences for any type of backpacker

 This list of things to do when Ecuador backpacking can only really all be ticked off if you’re spending an extended amount of time in the country – an absolute minimum of one month.
 However, if you want to see how I’d would get around to a noble selection of these best places to visit in Ecuador during a shorter trip, be sure to check out my 2 weeks Ecuador backpacking itinerary.